 - Is there a computer workstation with necessary content apps program up to the task?

-- Will a freelance translator effectively finalise your site for all the languages of the target markets you intend to reach?
+- Will a freelance translator effectively finalize your site for all the languages of the target markets you intend to reach?

 - Did the LSP you contracted on the last project meet all your goals?
 (Did you verify that your intended audiences were able to read it comfortably, to the point of making a purchase?)